Raidriar796/NixOS-Resonite-Headless/README.md

 # NixOS Resonite Headless

 This is an experimental NixOS configuration to quickly setup headless clients for Resonite.
-This is a heavily experimental and assumes (for now) that you're already familiar with NixOS.
+This is very work in progress and assumes (for now) that you're already familiar with NixOS.

 # Current and Planned Functions